yiisoft/yii2/docs/guide/view.md

 * Returns HTML to be shown within the context of the view

-There are a good number of widgets bundled with Yii, such as [active form](form.md), breadcrumbs, dmenu, and [wrappers around bootstrap component framework](bootstrap-widgets.md).
+There are a good number of widgets bundled with Yii, such as [active form](form.md), breadcrumbs, menu, and [wrappers around bootstrap component framework](bootstrap-widgets.md).
 Additionally there are extensions that provide more widgets, such as the official widget for [jQueryUI](http://www.jqueryui.com) components.

 In order to use a widget, your view file would do the following: